All photos Courtesy Efrem Bromberg

 I love this paragraph run in a SurfPulse publication back in 2002 titled Girls Just Wanna Have Fun,

 "Today, however, a whole new culture is emerging within women's surfing: surfing for fun.
 While previous rises in popularity revolved primarily around professional surfing, today's surfer-girl to be isn't necessarily aspiring to be a traveling pro.
 Rather, she may just want to go down to the local beach to ride a longboard, hang out with her friends, and enjoy the ocean.
 This represents a 180 degree shift in both mentality and image for women's surfing.
-Instead of the previously serious, often very aggressive representation of women in
+Instead of the previously serious, often very aggressive representation of women in the surf, today's portrayals are centered simply on women having fun."

 Written by Dane Larson